venture-media/Venture-Media/README.md

     - Simple Custom CSS and JS
     - WooCommerce

-- The files in this reposotory are the custom PHP, HTML, CSS and JS for this website.
+- The files in this reposotory include the child-theme and custom CSS & JS for this website.
 - Author: [Leon de Klerk](https://github.com/Leon2332)
 - User guides available at https://github.com/venture-media/Venture-Media/wiki